 Find out more about visiting the You Yangs with a dog

 If your dog has been a good boy or girl (I’m sure they have!) head to Pure Paws Dog Bakery in Geelong.
 Since I first visited them, they have moved to a cute new industrial location on the southern end of Pakington Street.
-Double check the opening hours once they return from a break in mid-March 2023.
+They are open from 10am to 1pm on Saturday and Sunday.

 Dog-Friendly Parks in Geelong